 Northern Ireland: Latest education updates.

 Department for Education (England) have collated a set of online education resources for schools and parents to help children learn at home, including maths and science.
-General guidance and advice for staff parents and carers, pupils and students can be found in this collection. education settings School or college level educational performance data based on tests, assessments or exams will not be published in 2020.
+General guidance and advice for staff, parents and carers, pupils and students can be found in this collection.
+School or college level educational performance data based on tests, assessments or exams will not be published in 2020.

 Education Scotland are working to support practitioners while schools are closed.
 The National Improvement Hub now has support for developing online opportunities for remote learning including early learning, the sciences, and staff health and wellbeing.

 The Welsh Government has information online on education and Stay Safe.
 Stay Learning: supporting the education system.
 With resources available from the national learning platform, Hwb.

 Ofqual has published a news story about the recent consultation on new statutory guidance for appeals; equalities analysis; the decisions following the recent consultation on an additional GCSE, AS and A level exam series in autumn 2020 in response to the coronavirus (COVID-19) pandemic; and research about the impact of coursework on different students.